Why are x-rays essential in dental care?

-Our clinics provide 2 main forms of digital x-rays:
+Our clinics provide two main forms of Digital X-rays:

 It shows the crowns of the teeth at the back, in order to aid dentist in spotting decay.
 Patients will be asked to bite on a wing-shaped device which stabilises the film in place so that the x-ray can be taken.

 The procedure is quite similar to the bitewing x-ray, except the x-ray will only display one or two teeth at a time in order to focus on the entire length of the teeth.

 2. Extra-oral X-rays

 $75 – $80